-Pro posals Vote Required Broker Discretionary Vote Allowed Effect of Abstentions on the Proposal (1) To elect the board of directors Plurality No Not applicable (2) To approve the amendment to the Certificate of Incorporation to Increase the Authorized Shares Majority of the outstanding voting shares Yes Vote against (3) To approve and ratify the adoption of the 2007 Equity Incentive Plan Majority of the votes cast No No effect (4) To approve named executive officer compensation Majority of the votes cast No No effect (5) To vote, on a non-binding advisory basis, whether a non-binding advisory vote on Aspen's executive compensation, should be held every one, two or three years Not applicable No No effect (6) To ratify the appointment of our independent registered public accounting firm for fiscal 2015 Majority of the votes cast Yes No effect
+Pro posals Vote Required Broker Discretionary Vote Allowed Effect of Abstentions on the Proposal (1) To elect the board of directors Plurality No Not applicable (2) To approve a reverse split Majority of the outstanding voting shares No Vote against (3) To ratify the appointment of our independent registered public accounting firm for fiscal 2017 Majority of the votes cast Yes No effect (4) To approve an amendment to increase the amount of shares issuable under the 2012 Equity Incentive Plan by shares.
+Majority of the votes cast No No effect (5) To approve, on a non-binding basis, our repurchase of up to 300,000 shares of our common stock at a price per share of less than \$0.20 Majority of the votes cast No No effect

-^{} Abstentions will reduce the number of affirmative votes, but not the required percentage, needed for the proposal to pass.
+\ Abstentions will reduce the number of affirmative votes received, but not the required percentage needed for the proposal to pass.